sbhoop/portfolio/README.md

 <iframe title="Bioplastic land use minuscule in scheme of global agricultural area (Absolute, 2011)" aria-label="Stacked Bars" id="datawrapper-chart-JQNVo" src="https://datawrapper.dwcdn.net/JQNVo/2/" scrolling="no" frameborder="0" style="border: none;" width="800" height="292"></iframe>

 <iframe title="Bioplastic land use minuscule in scheme of global agricultural area (Percentages, 2011)" aria-label="Stacked Bars" id="datawrapper-chart-hD3jI" src="https://datawrapper.dwcdn.net/hD3jI/2/" scrolling="no" frameborder="0" style="border: none;" width="750" height="238"></iframe>

+### What I aim to show

+By using both visualizations, I want to appeal to both types of readers, those who prefer absolute comparisons, and those who prefer percentages.
+The two complement each other.
+The main aim was to highlight the smallness of the amount of land being used for bioplastics, which are actually ecofriendly, as compared to food usage.
+Often times there is critique of the way land is used, and bioplastics were not impervious to this.
+This article was written to showcase that.

+I tried to make it simpler for the user by removing any unecessary information such as total area of the earth and the prediction value of 5 years later which is even mentioned in the text as almost like looking in to a crystal ball to predict.